Fixed-Price vs. Cost-Plus vs. GMP Contracts: Which Protects the Homeowner?

 Is fixed-price always better for homeowners?

 Not necessarily.
-Fixed-price on a vague scope just means the contractor builds in a large risk premium and charges change-order markup for anything outside scope.
+Fixed-price on a vague scope just means the contractor builds in a risk premium and charges change-order markup for anything outside scope.
 Fixed-price is best on well-scoped projects with predictable existing conditions.

 What markup should I expect on cost-plus?